 If you are a victim of Sexual Misconduct, the College encourages you to speak with the College's Title IX Coordinator about what happened so that you can get the support you need and so that the College can respond appropriately.
-The College's Title IX Coordinator is Mr. Buck Brown and his contact information is:
+The College's Title IX Co-Coordinators are Mr. Buck Brown and Dr. Jamie Williams, and their contact information is: